 Surrey were castigated for terminating Brown’s contract at the close of the 2008 season after a 21-year stint; Notts immediately took advantage of this blunder and signed the then 39-year old on an initial two year contract.

-An explosive opener in one-day cricket, he played for England in 16 one-day internationals and hit a 160-ball 268 against Glamorgan in 2002.
+An explosive opener in one-day cricket, he played for England in 16 one-day internationals and hit a 160-ball 268 against Glamorgan in 2002 (still the highest List-A score in English cricket).
 During his time at The Oval, Brown scored First-Class centuries against every other county

 He was brought into the Nottinghamshire side as an opener in Twenty20 matches and number 6 or 7 in the Championship games – his reputation was for swashbuckling innings in the shorter forms of cricket.